Giuliani, Lewandowski among new members of Homeland Security advisory council

 The list includes right-wing political commentator Mark Levin, as well as Giuliani, who helped lead efforts to try and overturn the 2020 election results and was later sued for defamation by two Georgia election workers; a lawsuit he lost before a jury in Washington, DC.

+“Mayor Rudy Giuliani is honored to serve the president and the secretary,” Ted Goodman, Giuliani’s spokesman, told CNN.
+“No one is as prepared to advise and assist this administration on issues pertaining to Homeland security and protecting the American people.”

-“This new-look, America First HSAC will draw upon a deep well of public and private sector experience from homeland security experts committed to fulfilling President Trump’s agenda,” the press release on the new council states.
+The announcement on the new council states: “This new-look, America First HSAC will draw upon a deep well of public and private sector experience from homeland security experts committed to fulfilling President Trump’s agenda.”

 The appointments also include Corey Lewandowski, a Trump campaign leader in 2016 who is currently a chief adviser to Noem.